yorunoken/HatsuneMiku/README.md

 # Hatsune Miku Grub Theme

-A theme of Hatune Miku for Grub!
+A theme of Hatsune Miku for Grub!

 ## Installation